-- Install water heater in accordance with Instruction Manual and CAN/CSA-B149.1. - To avoid injury, combustion and ventilation air must be taken from outdoors. - Do not place chemical vapor emitting products near water heater.
+- Install water heater in accordance with the Instruction Manual and NFPA 54 or CAN/CSA-B149.1. - To avoid injury, combustion and ventilation air must be taken from outdoors. - Do not place chemical vapor emitting products near water heater.

 Breathing carbon monoxide can cause brain damage or death.
 Always read and understand instruction manual.